 Gloves: We carry two pairs of gloves each, one thick and waterproof pair for cold days and one lightweight breathable pair for warm days.

-If you’re interested in what else we take on our adventures and what to pack for yours, check out our Complete Round-the-World Motorcycle Packing List
+If you’re interested in what else we take on our adventures and what to pack for yours, check out our packing list guides:

 Read more on motorcycle clothing, gear and kit

 Thanks for checking out our How to Choose Your Adventure Motorcycle Riding Gear Guide.
 We hope you enjoyed it!
 Here’s a few more articles on adventure bike kit that we recommend you read next.